dougschallmoser/gastropoda/README.md

 2. Change directory to gastropoda-frontend
 3. In the src/adapters directory:

-   Change the constant in the CommentsAdapter.js to: this.baseUrl = 'http://localhost:3001/api/v1/comments'
+   -Change the constant in CommentsAdapter.js to: this.baseUrl = 'http://localhost:3001/api/v1/comments'

-   Change the constant in the EntriesAdapter.js to: this.baseUrl = 'http://localhost:3001/api/v1/entries'
+   -Change the constant in EntriesAdapter.js to: this.baseUrl = 'http://localhost:3001/api/v1/entries'

 4. Change directory to gastropoda-backend